• Skip to primary navigation

 Serving Suggestions

-• Fig Toast makes for a lovely lunch or brunch with a side salad.
+• As I said, this easy Fig Toast recipe can stand on its own, but it's also lovely with other dishes.
 I would suggest Watermelon Basil Salad, Grilled Little Gem Salad or Papaya Salad with Avocado.

 • At a brunch it would also be fantastic alongside Egg White-Potato Frittata or Smoked Salmon Deviled Eggs.